Fluent Commerce Logo

 • Typically, a Rule will produce an output action.

 Since Rules are the smallest building block for logic, it is important to remember that this method should be implemented to perform 1 simple task.
-Rarely should your Rule code ever be more than a few lines of code.
+Rarely should your code ever be more than a few lines of code.

-Rules are singletons, meaning the same single instance of the Rule is processing multiple threads.
-To this point, make sure you do not declare any runtime-specific values in the Rule Class properties, as these will not be threadsafe.
+Rules are singletons, meaning the same single instance of the is processing multiple threads.
+To this point, make sure you do not declare any runtime-specific values in the Class properties, as these will not be threadsafe.

 • Validation - validate the incoming parameters and event attributes are present